1005jh/jasonkang14.github.io/content/posts/2019-06-08---React-Native-How-to-Use-Multipart-Form-Data.md

 date: "2019-08-06T19:27:37.121Z"
 template: "post"
 draft: false
-slug: "/posts/React Native Multipart Form Data to API"
+slug: "/posts/React-Native-Multipart-Form-Data-to-API"
 category: "React Native"
 tags:
   - "WeCode"
-  - "Coding Bootcamp"
-  - "React Native"
+  - "reactnative"
   - "multipart/form-data"
-  - "AWS"
-  - "S3"
+  - "aws"
-  - "formData"
+  - "s3"
 description: "How to send an image file to an API to have it uploaded to AWS S3"
 ---